formr/formr.github.io/validation.md

 ## post()

-The `post()` function processes and validates the `POST` form input based upon a series of chainable rules.
+The `post()` method processes and validates the `$_POST` form input based upon a series of chainable rules.

 There are three parameters to the `post()` function:

 1. The first parameter is required and contains the field name: the <em>exact</em> name you've given the form field.
-1. The optional second parameter contains the human readable text for this field, which will be inserted into the error message.
+1. The optional second parameter contains the human readable text for this field, which will be used as an error message if that field fails validation.
 It can optionally contain a custom error message string that will be shown if the field is required, yet left empty when submitted.
 1. The optional third parameter contains pipe-delimited (`|`) validation rules for this field.

 <div class="alert alert-info">